BogdanRadulescu/tslab/lab03/Lab03.md

 > **Array positions start at 0.**

-We can add elments to arrays:
+We can add elements to arrays:
 ```
 const array = [1, 2];